risk-first/website/menagerie/Complexity-Risk.md

 Then, we can say that the protocol has changed.
 This problem is so common, so endemic to computing that we've had compilers that check function arguments [since the 1960's](https://en.wikipedia.org/wiki/Compiler).
 The point being is that it's totally possible for the compiler to warn you about when a protocol within the program has changed.

 The same is basically true of [Data Types](https://en.wikipedia.org/wiki/Data_type):  whenever we change the **Data Type**, we need to correct the usages of that type.
-Note above, I've given the `javascript` example, but I'm going to switch to `typescript` now:
+Note above, I've given the `JavaScript` example, but I'm going to switch to `TypeScript` now:

 ```typescript
 interface BInput {